gillilanda/smaptoday/geemap_tutorial.md

 ```

 ## Select band
-Select a single band to focus statistics (selected above) on then apply the mean reducer function, which calcualtes the mean raster of your selected band.
+Select a single band to focus statistics (selected above) on, then apply the mean reducer function, which calculates the mean raster of your selected band.

 ```python